-'I'm so sorry,' Ex-Dallas cop weeps on witness stand at her murder trial
+'I'm so sorry,' ex-Dallas cop weeps on witness stand at her murder trial

 “I did,” she responded, in a calm voice.

-Hermus sharply questioned Guyger why she performed virtually no CPR on Jean, and why in her panicked call to 911 just after the shooting she not once said she thought Jean had a weapon or that she had been scared for her life.
+Hermus sharply questioned Guyger about why she performed virtually no emergency procedures to try to save Jean, and why in her panicked call to 911 just after the shooting she never said she thought Jean had a weapon or that she had been scared for her life.
 The officer said she was in panic and that her mind was racing at that time.

 The prosecutor also pressed Guyger on why she simply did not choose to not enter the apartment she thought was her own if she felt her life was in danger.
 The officer acknowledged that she could have done that - and that Jean would still be alive today if she had.

+The jury could also find her not guilty, or guilty of the lesser crimes of manslaughter or criminally negligent homicide.
+Manslaughter carries a maximum sentence of 20 years in prison, while she would face a total of two years in prison for criminally negligent homicide.

-The shooting, one of a series of high-profile killings of unarmed black men and teens by white U.S. police, sparked street protests, particularly after prosecutors initially moved to charge Guyger with manslaughter, a charge for killing without malice that carries a lesser sentence than murder.
+The shooting, one of a series of high-profile killings of unarmed black men and teens by white U.S. police officers, sparked street protests, particularly after prosecutors initially moved to charge Guyger with manslaughter, a charge for killing without malice.

-In contrast to cases like the killings of Michael Brown in Missouri and Philando Castile in Minnesota, Guyger shot Jean, while she was off duty, rather than while responding to a reported crime.
+In contrast to cases like the killings of Michael Brown in Missouri and Philando Castile in Minnesota, Guyger shot Jean while she was off duty, rather than while responding to a reported crime.

-During the trial, Guyger’s defense attorney, Robert Rogers, said she was “on autopilot” after a long workday on Sept.
-6, 2018 when she mistakenly parked on the wrong floor in the garage and was able to enter Jean’s apartment because he had left the door slightly ajar.
+During the trial, Guyger’s defense attorney, Robert Rogers, said she was “on autopilot” after a long work day on Sept.
+6, 2018, when she mistakenly parked on the wrong floor in the garage and was able to enter Jean’s apartment because he had left the door slightly ajar.

-Hermus told the jury of four men and 12 women that Guyger missed blatant clues that she was not in her own apartment - including the smell of marijuana smoke - because she was distracted after a 16-minute phone conversation on her commute with her former police partner.
+Hermus told the jury of four men and eight women that Guyger missed blatant clues that she was not in her own apartment - including the smell of marijuana smoke - because she was distracted after a 16-minute phone conversation with her former police partner during her commute.
 Guyger testified that the call was in relation to work.

-Additional reporting by Brad Brooks in Austin, Texas and Peter Szekely in New York; Editing by Scott Malone and David Gregorio
+Additional reporting by Brad Brooks in Austin, Texas and Peter Szekely in New York; Editing by Scott Malone and Bill Berkrot